 The exit survey data are reviewed and discussed in the faculty retreats which occur each August and May.
-Filling out this survey is required.
+Filling out this survey is highly encoraged and incentivized.
+Any feedback resulting in change to the program will be communicated via our montly news letter and posts on our social media platforms.